cheshire-cat-ai/docs/mkdocs/quickstart/upload-document.md

 ![Alt text](../assets/img/quickstart/upload-document/finish-notification.png)

-## Trying the new knowledge
+## Trying new knowledge
 The Cat can answer with more detailed answers:

 ![Alt text](../assets/img/quickstart/upload-document/cat-answers.png)

 ## Why the response?
-By clicking on the question mark next to the answer, you can understand what prompted the Cat to provide the response; in this case, you can see that knowledge from the documents knowledge (`declarative memory`) was used:
+By clicking on the question mark next to the answer, you can understand what prompted the Cat to provide the response.
+In this case, you can see that it used the knowledge coming from the documents (`declarative memory`):

 ![Alt text](../assets/img/quickstart/upload-document/why-response.png)

 ## Next Step
-In the next step you will learn how to prepare an empty Plugin
+In the next step, you will learn how to prepare an empty Plugin.